tiosputra/Screening-test-rlidev2/README.md

 The application will do migration automaticaly. wait for the application to run, wait until u see "Application running" message pop then visit localhost:81

-## Documentation
+## Project Documentation

-To visit the documentation visit localhost:81/
+After running the app visit the documentation at http://localhost:81/api-docs/

 ## Running test